Elizabeth Taylor

 Richard Burton became the main man in Elizabeth Taylor's life

-Trying to become a model family, they adopted a German girl, Maria, but it didn't save their union.
-Some couples destroy each other with their mad love, and this was such a case.
-In 1974, the spouses decided to divorce, still remaining close to each other.
-For a year, they exchanged letters and calls until Richard ended up in the hospital with severe alcohol poisoning.
-Liz rushed to her former husband's side to help, and soon they remarried.
+Hoping to create a stable family, they adopted a German girl, Maria, but it didn't save their union.
+Some couples destroy each other with their passionate love, and this was exactly such a case.
+In 1974, they decided to divorce while still remaining close to each other.
+For a year, they exchanged letters and phone calls until Richard landed in the hospital with severe alcohol poisoning.
+Liz rushed to her ex-husband's side to help, and soon they remarried.

 Taylor and Burton's relationship was very complicated